cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 Securing gRPC communication is critical for protecting data integrity, confidentiality, and authenticity in distributed applications. gRPC natively supports robust security mechanisms by relying on HTTP/2, which integrates seamlessly with **Transport Layer Security** (**TLS**).
 Encrypting data in transit, TLS ensures that sensitive information remains private and prevents unauthorized interception or tampering during communication.

-To enable secure communication, gRPC requires TLS certificates for both the server and, optionally, the client, supporting mutual TLS (mTLS) for enhanced security.
+To enable secure communication, gRPC requires TLS certificates for both the server and, optionally, the client, supporting **mutual TLS** (**mTLS**) for enhanced security.
 Mutual TLS provides bidirectional authentication, ensuring the server and the client verify each other's identities.
 This is particularly valuable in environments with strict security requirements, such as financial systems or IoT networks.
 Additionally, gRPC can utilize token-based authentication or API keys via metadata headers to provide application-level security, complementing TLS at the transport level.

 GRPC goes beyond encryption and authentication, supporting advanced security integrations with service meshes and third-party solutions.
 Service meshes like Istio and Linkerd offer automatic certificate rotation, traffic encryption, and policy enforcement, enhancing security in dynamic environments like Kubernetes clusters.
 However, it's the combination of these security measures with best practices—such as rotating secrets, using least privilege principles, and auditing communication—that empowers developers to ensure that gRPC applications remain resilient to evolving threats while maintaining high performance and reliability.

 ### TLS for Encrypted Communication

-Transport Layer Security (TLS) is not just a feature, but the cornerstone of encrypted communication in gRPC.
+TLS is not just a feature, but the cornerstone of encrypted communication in gRPC.
 It ensures that data transmitted between clients and servers remains confidential and tamper-proof.
 By default, gRPC strongly encourages using TLS, leveraging its integration with HTTP/2 to provide robust encryption without significant performance overhead.
 Implementing TLS in your gRPC services involves configuring the server to use a certificate and ensuring that clients connect securely.

 Configuring TLS on the server side is a straightforward process, done in the `Program.cs` file by specifying a certificate and enabling HTTPS in the Kestrel web server.
 A typical setup involves loading a `.pfx` certificate file and binding it to the server: